KopiCloud-AD-API/kopicloud-ad-api.github.io/docs/index.md

 # KopiCloud AD API Intro

-**KopiCloud AD API** is an API designed to manage **Microsoft Active Directory and DNS** in secure way from custom applications, automation tools, DevOps pipelines and Terraform.
+**KopiCloud AD API** is an API designed to manage **Microsoft Active Directory and DNS** in a secure way from custom applications, automation tools, DevOps pipelines, and Terraform.

 ----